 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

 There is no shortage of options when it comes to sandwich shops, and Jersey Mike’s Subs seems to be climbing the list quicker than most.
-They’re now the third-fastest-growing quick-service restaurant in America.
+They’re now the third-fastest-growing quick-service restaurant in America with over 2,000 locations.

-After spending some time studying Jersey Mike’s menu prices and reviewing Jersey Mike’s rewards program, we’ve uncovered a few ways you can make the most of your next visit to the sandwich shop.
+After spending some time studying Jersey Mike’s menu prices and reviewing Jersey Mike’s rewards program, we’ve uncovered a few ways you can make the most of your next visit to the sandwich shop with secret menu items and savings hacks.

 1. Sign up for Jersey Mike’s rewards program to earn around 8% back in freebies.